 Chocolate chip cookies🍪 are the go to favorite cookie for most people.
-The issue in my home – I love them soft and chewy; maybe even a bit on the under cooked side.
-Andy on the other hand, wants them thin and crispy; cooked completely and then some.
-So I have been trying to perfect my recipe and see which way is my favorite and which way is Andy’s favorite.
+I love them soft and chewy; maybe even a bit on the under cooked side.
+But on the other hand, some want them thin and crispy; cooked completely and then some.
+So I have been trying to perfect my recipe and see which way is my favorite.
 There are so many different recipes out there for this classic cookie but I shared my recipe below as well as my tips for making the cookie to your preference!
 It’s still in the trial process; I mean I no pastry chef here. 😆

 - 1 1/2 cup flour

 - 1 stick butter

 - chocolate chips